 Booking via the Resource Field§

-A resource is added via the resource field, which is under the list of resources.
+A resource is added via the resource field, which is under the list of resources:

 - To add a resource to all events in an event group, you move the focus to the event group.

 You can book an existing resource via the resource field.
 When you start typing in the input field of the resource field, Yesplan will show the relevant resources.
 This list is updated as you type.
-Choose the desired resource from the list to book it for the event.
+Choose the desired resource from the list to book it on the event.

 Booking via the Finder§